lancechant/WTC-Semester-One/Bomberman/README.md

 # Bomberman

-This project is replicating the game called Bomberman using modern OpenGl
+Bomberman RecreaNon of the Bomberman game

+using C++ and OpenGL